 Kent is filled with history, every corner holds a story and these museums hold many treasures that need protecting for ever more.

-The official website for the Kent battle of Britain Museum can be found through this link.
+The official website for the Kent battle of Britain Museum has opening times and further details.

 *1 – Lashenden – During the period November 1944 – February 1945 the 354th operated P-47 Thunderbolts before reverting back to the P-51